 TELEVISION & MEDIA RIGHTS

-In participating in the RS Tera Championship any competitor automatically grants to the Organising Authority, the National and International Class Associations permission to make, use and show, from time to time, any motion pictures and live, taped or film television and other reproductions of him/her during the period of the event without compensation, in perpetuity.
+In participating in the RS Tera Event Championship any competitor automatically grants to the Organising Authority, the National and International Class Associations permission to make, use and show, from time to time, any motion pictures and live, taped or film television and other reproductions of him/her during the period of the event without compensation, in perpetuity.

-FURTHER INFORMATION
+FURTHER INFORMATION ?????????????????????????